justeuer/justeuer.github.io/_pages/about.md

 I am interested in **information-theoretic** and **quantitative** approaches to typology, phonology and psycholinguistics, which has been the focus of my PhD at Saarland University.
 On the technical side this has involved pre-training language models on diachronic, (very) small, developmentally plausible, and parallel corpora.
 I have also used off-the-shelf "large" heavily multilingual models for surprisal estimates on parallel data.

-In my postdoc I want to use **(mechanistic) interpretability** methods to identify shared structure in multilingual langauge models, ideally relating these structures to linguistic theory.
+In my postdoc I want to use **(mechanistic) interpretability** methods to identify shared structure in multilingual language models, ideally relating these structures to linguistic theory.